In this Blog Post

-The name Pomodoro was taken from the tomato shaped kitchen timer that Cirillo used to manage his time at University.
+The name Pomodoro was taken from the tomato-shaped kitchen timer that Cirillo used to manage his time at University.

-As we mentioned before, the technique suggests you break your tasks down into 25 minute sessions, then take a quick 5 minute break after each before starting on your next task.
+As we mentioned before, the technique suggests you break your tasks down into 25-minute sessions, then take a quick 5-minute break after each before starting on your next task.
 After completing 4 tasks like this, take a longer break (such as your scheduled break or lunch) to fully rest.

 This might seem counter-productive, but the research suggests that this approach means you are much more focused and therefore productive.

-Here’s some tips to help with this tool:
+Here are some tips to help with this tool:

 To find out more about using this and other time management techniques, take a look at our time management training course.
 We've got them schedules all across the UK.
 You can learn more about our Time Management Training Courses here.